 In recognition of an outstanding contributor to freshman learning, based on teaching ability and concern shown in and out of classroom.

 Each spring, Alpha Lambda Delta, the Freshman-Sophomore Scholastic Honorary, names a faculty member as an outstanding contributor to freshman learning.
 The faculty member is chosen on the basis of the ability to teach, knowledge of subject area, ability to present material in a clear and understandable fashion, ability to motivate students to self-discovering in learning, and for the care and concern shown to students in and out of the classroom.
 The focus is on teachers who teach several classes at the freshman level.

-Teaching Excellence and Campus Leadership Award
+The Dr. Ralph A. Czerwinski Teaching Excellence and Campus Leadership Award

 In recognition of an outstanding faculty member who has made a distinctive difference on campus through teaching excellence and campus leadership.